ranamkhalid/flightSchedule/README.md

-Open another terminal and install following packages (Only first time) You need to install following packages
+Open another terminal and install following packages (You need to install Only first time)

   cd client